 El Nido consists of 1780 islands and some of them are located in the Bacuit bay.
 These islands are off the coast of the main town proper but they offer amazing views of the bay and the limestone cliffs that are scattered everywhere.

-– Miniloc Island: This Island is a paradise in itself.
+– Miniloc Island: This Island is a paradise in itself, one of the best beaches in the Philippines.
 It is the very image you see mostly in postcards.
 The small lagoon which is accessible via a small opening between two limestone rocks will absolutely blow you away.
 Here, the waters are so clear and the emerald reflection of the green vegetation all around will leave you speechless.
 On the other side, the bigger lagoon will take you back in time where dinosaurs were still in existence.
 It is straight from Jurassic park.
 The towering karst mountains are awe-inspiring and the emerald waters are so inviting.
+Make sure you bring the proper footwear with you.
+Here is a guide on what to pack when you go on holiday in the Philippines.

 – Matinloc Island: The secret beach that inspired Alex Garland to write his novel “The Beach” which was later on made into a film starring Leonardo Dicaprio is located on this island.
 The beach is enshrouded by thick karst columns protruding from the sea.
 It is only accessible through a narrow cavity under the limestone rocks where one needs to swim and leave the boat behind.
 Be very careful though, the rocks are pointy and sharp and currents can be quite strong.
 Nowadays, the secret beach is no longer a secret as it is constantly plagued with tourists.